daattali/beautiful-jekyll/_posts/2017-03-28-multiclass-classification.md

 So, all the major cleaning process is done, next we need to choose a classification algorithm to train it.

-But, before that we need to know what are the appropriate hyper paramters that our learning algorithm **KNeighborsClassifier** works efficiently.
+But, before that we need to know what are the appropriate hyper parameters that our learning algorithm **KNeighborsClassifier** works efficiently.

-In-order to choose the appropriate hyperparameters, let's using **GridSearchCV** from **model_selection**.
+In-order to choose the appropriate hyper parameters, let's use **GridSearchCV** from **model_selection**.

 ```python